Spanish prime minister Pedro Sánchez has found a new excuse for not talking with Catalan leaders: they don’t want to talk with him.

 He made good on the first promise, but Catalan and Spanish ministers have only met twice, and only to exchange demands and red lines.
 You might call this “dialogue”, but there haven’t been negotiations.

 First Sánchez blamed coronavirus for the delay.
 Then Russia invaded Ukraine.
 Then energy prices rose.
 Then truckers went on strike, causing shortages in supermarkets.
-Every time Sánchez had a new excuse.
+Every time Sánchez found a new excuse.
 Eventually Together for Catalonia, which governs the region in a coalition with the Republican Left, gave up and walked away.

 What the negotiations are about